How One Dental Practice Is Losing $500,000 a Year Without Knowing It

 Broken appointments were not the only issue.
 The next question explored a different area: were new patients who were scheduled actually coming in?

-The financial impact of missed new patient appointments was significant, with an estimated loss of $12,000 to $18,000 per month.
-Over the course of a year, this added up to $155,000 in lost revenue.
-These missed appointments were particularly costly because they involved new patients, not regular ones.
+These missed appointments were particularly costly because they involved new patients rather than regular ones.
 When a first visit is missed, it's not just the immediate revenue that's lost - it's the potential lifetime value of that patient, erased before the relationship even begins.

 The Total